-Examines archeology and human prehistory from an interdisciplinary perspective, including methods for recovery, dating, interpretation, conservation of items of material culture, and the reconstruction of past social systems and human behavior.
+Examines archaeology and human prehistory from an interdisciplinary perspective, including methods for excavation, dating, interpretation, and conservation of items of material culture.
+Topics include past social systems, the process of cultural change throughout human history, and the relevance of archaeological studies to contemporary social issues.
+Archaeological ethics regarding human remains, looting, preservation, cultural resource management, and the role of indigenous peoples are examined.
 Field trips may be required.